 Head of Platform, Senior Vice President (Sep 2024 - Present)

-Orchestrated 70% reduction in card scheme costs through strategic renegotiation in a duopoly market.
-The kind of negotiation that requires craft at the highest level—when you have limited leverage, execution is everything.
+• Achieved 70% reduction in card scheme costs through strategic renegotiation in a duopoly market

 Head of Platform, Vice President (Aug 2023 - Sep 2024)

-Expanded scope beyond payments.
-Clear leadership gaps across data and core engineering teams were slowing the company down.
-Partnered with CTO and VP Engineering to rebuild these organizations.
+Expanded scope beyond payments when clear leadership gaps across data and core engineering were slowing the company down.
+Partnered with CTO and VP Engineering to rebuild these organizations from the ground up.

 Head of Payments, Vice President (Jun 2021 - Aug 2023)

-What scaling payments taught me: You can’t debug in production when you’re moving real money.
+You can’t debug in production when you’re moving real money.
 Modularity isn’t elegance—it’s survival.
-Compliance is infrastructure.
-And the companies that win in European FinTech are the ones who build for fragmentation, not against it.
+The companies that win in European FinTech are the ones who build for fragmentation, not against it.

 Head of Business Development, Director (Jan 2021 - Jun 2021)